-1-16 Compliance Requirements: Ohio Admin.
-Code § 117-2-03(B) and Ohio Rev. Code § 117.38 and §1724.05: Annual financial reporting.
+1-1716 Compliance Requirements: Ohio Admin.
+Code § 117-2-03(B) and 126:3-1-01(A)(2)(a) and Ohio Rev. Code § 117.38 and §1724.05 and §1726.11, and AOS Bulletin 2015-007 - Annual financial reporting.

-Note: The Auditor of State is in the process of developing an implementing the Annual Financial Data Reporting System (SystemAFDRS).
-AFDRS is an Internet based application that allows certain financial statement, debt, and demographic data to be entered and transmitted to the AOS to satisfy the filing requirements prescribed by the Ohio Revised Code and the Ohio Administrative Code.
-More information will be provided to entities as this process gets closer to completion.
-All cities and counties were required to report via AFDRS for periods ended December 31, 2013 and after, and all schools, community schools and educational service centers were required to report via AFDRS for periods ended June 30, 2014 and after.
-All townships, villages and libraries will be required to report via AFDRS for periods ending December 31, 2014 and after.
-All other entity types will be phased into AFDRS reporting.
-Please refer to the Auditor of State website at https://ohioauditor.gov/financialreporting/default.html for additional information.
+Note: The Auditor of State (AOS) is in the process of has implementeding the Hinkle Annual Financial Data Reporting System (Hinkle System - formerly AFDRS).
+AFDRS The Hinkle System is an Internet based application that allows certain financial statement, debt, and demographic data to be entered, uploaded and transmitted to the AOS to satisfy the filing requirements prescribed by the Ohio Revised Code (ORC) and the Ohio Administrative Code (OAC).
+All cities and counties were required to report via the Hinkle SystemAFDRS for periods ended December 31, 2013 and thereafter, and all schools, community schools and educational service centers were required to report via the Hinkle SystemAFDRS for periods ended June 30, 2014 and thereafter.
+All townships, villages and libraries will bewere required to report via AFDRSthe Hinkle System for periods ended December 31, 2014 and thereafter.
+All other entity types required to file with the AOS are required to report via the Hinkle System for periods ended in 2015 and thereafterwill be phased into AFDRS reporting.
+Please refer to the AOS website at https://ohioauditor.gov/financialreporting/default.html and AOS Bulletin 2015-007 for additional information.

-GAAP Basis Entities
+Generally Accepted Accounting Principles (GAAP) Basis Entities

 Ohio Admin.
-Code § 117-2-03(B) requires counties, cities, school districts, educational service centers, and community schools to report annually (but not necessarily account) on a GAAP basis.
+Code §117-2-03(B) requires counties, cities, school districts, educational service centers, and community schools and government insurance pools (except those established under Ohio Rev. Code Chapter 167) to report annually (but not necessarily account) on a GAAP basis.

-Ohio Rev. Code § 1724.05 requires Community Improvement Corporations established under Ohio Rev. Code Chapter 1724 to report annually (but not necessarily account) on a GAAP basis.
+Ohio Rev. Code §1724.05 and §1726.11 require community improvement corporations, including economic development corporations and county land reutilization corporations, and development corporations established under Ohio Rev. Code Chapter 1724 and 1726, respectively, and colleges and universities pursuant to Ohio Admin.
+Code §126:3-1-01(A)(2)(a) to report annually (but not necessarily account) on a GAAP basis.